LindemannRock/craft-shortlink-manager/README.md

 - **SG**: Singapore
 - **IN**: Mumbai, Delhi

-**Note:** This only affects local/private IPs (127.0.0.1, localhost, etc.).
-Production analytics will use real IP geolocation via ip-api.com.
+**Important:** This setting is **safe to use in all environments** (dev, staging, production).
+It **only affects private/local IP addresses** (127.0.0.1, 192.168.x.x, 10.x.x.x, etc.).
+Real visitor IPs in production will always use actual geolocation from ip-api.com.
+This means you can safely commit config file settings without impacting production analytics.

 ## Multi-Site Management